ZviRosenfeld/GeneticAlgorithmEngine/README.md

 PopulationGenerators are implementations of the [IPopulationGenerator](#ipopulationgenerator) interface.

 - [IntVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/IntVectorChromosomePopulationGenerator.cs): Generates a population of VectorChromosome<int> within some min and max bounds.
+- [DoubleVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/DoubleVectorChromosomePopulationGenerator.cs): Generates a population of VectorChromosome<double> within some min and max bounds.
 - [BinaryVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/BinaryVectorChromosomePopulationGenerator.cs): Generates binary chromosomes (chromosomes of type VectorChromosome<int> with all ones and zeros).

 ### Example of Using Components